mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 is recommended instead of using NFS.
 Using an object storage service also doesn't require you to provision and maintain a node.

-NOTE: **Note:**
 [Gitaly Cluster](../gitaly/praefect.md) support
-for the Reference Architectures is being worked on as a collaborative effort between [the Quality Engineering and Gitaly teams](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/1).
+for the Reference Architectures is being worked on as a [collaborative effort](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/1) between the Quality Engineering and Gitaly teams.
 When this component has been verified some Architecture specs will likely change as a result to support the new and improved designed.